udippant/base-drafts/draft-ietf-quic-transport.md

 | 0x000b | initial_max_stream_data_uni | {{transport-parameter-definitions}} |
 | 0x000c | max_ack_delay               | {{transport-parameter-definitions}} |
 | 0x000d | original_connection_id      | {{transport-parameter-definitions}} |
-{: #iana-tp-table title="Initial QUIC Transport Parameters Entries"}
+{: #iana-tp-table title="Initial QWIK Transport Parameters Entries"}

-## QUIC Frame Type Registry {#iana-frames}
+## QWIK Frame Type Registry {#iana-frames}

-IANA \[SHALL add/has added] a registry for "QUIC Frame Types" under a "QUIC Protocol" heading.
+IANA \[SHALL add/has added] a registry for "QWIK Frame Types" under a "QWIK Protocol" heading.

-The "QUIC Frame Types" registry governs a 62-bit space.
+The "QWIK Frame Types" registry governs a 62-bit space.
 This space is split into three spaces that are governed by different policies.
 Values between 0x00 and 0x3f (in hexadecimal) are assigned via the Standards Action or IESG Review policies {{!RFC8126}}.
 Values from 0x40 to 0x3fff operate on the Specification